Yash-op7/Video-Streaming-App-Microservices-Spring-Boot/learnings.md

 - Dependencies:
     - Spring Web
     - Eureka Discovery Client: This allows us to connect to the eureka server and register this service to the service registry
+- First add this annotation in the main class: `@EnableDiscoveryClient`, this enables the configuration to automatically connect to the eureka discovery server or the service registry
+- Configure application.properties:
+    - `eureka.client.service-url.defaultZone=http://localhost:8761/eureka` needs to be provided to let this service know where the service registry is running, this is the only configuration we need to do to register this service into the service registry